 “A pack gives you protection.
 Solidarity.
 From what I understand, even among the bitten,” he only hesitated slightly switching words on the fly, “it provides comfort and companionship.”
 He shook his head.
 “What I really mean to ask is, why don’t you live with a pack?”

 Summer rocked back slightly.
 She had expected him to ask where her pack was and how he could find them.
 She was expecting the worst.
-She fully expected him to have to main, torture or kill her go find her pack.
-They may have their friction but Summer would be damned if she would give up what small bit family she had left a Hunter.
+She fully expected him to have to maim, torture or kill her go find her pack.
+They may have their friction, but Summer would be damned if she would give up what small bit family she had left to a Hunter.

 She gave a laugh to dispel her nerves.
 “I guess you could say I’m a rebel?
 When human children rebel against their families, they dye their hair black or do drugs.
 They do whatever is the opposite of their family’s desires for them.
 I come from,” she mentally sorted what she was and wasn’t willing to say, “a very earthy community.
 They’re as self-sufficient as possible, as far away from humans as they can be without giving up their territory.”